 Daisy has been a great addition to the family.
-She is my ambassador dog- the first to Daisygreet new dogs and their people.
+She is my ambassador dog- the first to greet new dogs and their people.
 She is now a svelte girl-she runs a lot.
 When she first came to me she was winded after 5 minutes.
 Now she just can go on my jogs with me and she loves running with the boarders and day care dogs.
 This is Daisy’s Pool party.

 I’ve had Lily for six months.
 When I saw her picture, I knew Lily was the one, although she wasn’t the age or temperament I thought I wanted.
 Luckily, we were all open minded.
 Lily is her own person, playful, joyous, independent and spirited.
 So individual and absorbing that she took my mind from grieving the loss of my beloved shepherd.
 I have chosen this picture, taken the day I brought her home.
 We are hopeful, joyous, excited and proud.
 I can’t imagine myself with any other dog.
 Isn’t she pretty?